AbductiveLearning/ABLkit/README.md

 Key Features of ABLkit:

 - **High Flexibility**: Compatible with various machine learning modules and logical reasoning components.
-- **User-Friendly Interface**: Provide data, model, and knowledge, and get started with just a few lines of code.
+- **Easy-to-Use Interface**: Provide data, model, and knowledge, and get started with just a few lines of code.
 - **Optimized Performance**: Optimization for high performance and accelerated training speed.

 ABLkit encapsulates advanced ABL techniques, providing users with an efficient and convenient toolkit to develop dual-driven ABL systems, which leverage the power of both data and knowledge.